The 5 best AI apps for Zendesk ticket classification in 2026

 -

 Pricing: Basic AI features are in the Zendesk Suite Professional plans (starting at $115/agent/month, billed annually) and up.
-The really advanced AI stuff requires extra paid add-ons.
+Zendesk offers various tiered options to ensure businesses of all sizes can access the power of AI.

 5. Thank You AI GPT